 Dr. Tucker pointed out that the cases he and others have studied may not be typical because most children do not remember past lives.
 As mentioned, the average time between lives in these cases is only fifteen months or so-although there are outliers that range up to fifty years.
 In 70 percent of these cases, the previous personality died by unnatural means.
 Many died young.
 This may speed up the reincarnation process.
-The consciousness may come back quickly due to unfinished business, or because he or she feels short-changed.
+The consciousness may come back quickly due to unfinished business, or because he or she feels shortchanged.
 The quick return may also be the reason past life memories are intact, as well as sexual preferences, cravings and so forth.
 My guess is that a much longer duration between lives is the norm.

 Teachings of the Rosicrucians, a mystical order of which I have been a member and attained the rank of "Adept," say the human personality span is normally about 140 years.
 If we live 70 years, for example, we can expect to spend 70 years in the realm between lives before we incarnate again.
-If we live

-60 years, we can expect to spend 80 years between lives.
+If we live 60 years, we can expect to spend 80 years between lives.
 The teachings stress, however, that this is a rule of thumb.
-Centuries could elapse between incarnations, or as with many in the UVA study, the return could come in a matter of months.
+Centuries could elapse between incarnations, or as with many in the UVA study, the return could come in a matter of months called having a spontaneous recollection of a life as a woman that took place in twelfth or thirteenth century France.
+He was being burned at the stake.
+He said this was so vivid it seemed more than a memory.
+He actually felt he was there, subjectively experiencing the ordeal.